mailjet/api-documentation/guides/_parse-api.md

 <div id="receive-emails"></div>
+<div id="#parse-api-process-inbound-emails"></div>
-#Parse API: Process inbound emails
+#Parse API: inbound emails

-The Parse API allows you to have emails parsed and its contents delivered to a webhook of your choice.
+The Parse API allows you to have inbound emails parsed and their content delivered to a webhook of your choice.

+It will make the processing of inbound messages easier as Mailjet will do all the job of sifting through and organising all the information in headers, content and attachments.
+What's left to do is just to save the information in your CRM or database.

 ##Basic Setup